 I didn’t end up getting the Gates Cambridge Scholarship, which felt like a blow at the time.
 But as a result of this same essay, I was shortly thereafter awarded a Cambridge Overseas Trust Scholarship for £10,000 ($17,000) which covered most of my tuition, and I ended up going to Cambridge and studying Latin American film.
 I also took away some incredible lessons from that interview, and those personal insights made the whole process worth it.

 Do you need help writing a personal, meaningful graduate statement of purpose?
-Work one-on-one with an experienced admissions advisor – one who has been there themself – to create an application you’re proud to submit.
-Learn more about how Accepted can help when you check out our Graduate School Admissions Consulting & Editing Services here.Want Rebecca to help you get Accepted?
+Work one-on-one with an experienced admissions advisor – one who has personally been there – to create an application you’re proud to submit.
+And did you know that Accepted’s clients received over $1 million dollars in scholarship offers in the last application cycle?
+Learn more about how Accepted can help when you check out our Graduate School Admissions Consulting Services.Want Rebecca to help you get Accepted?
 Click here to get in touch!